redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HTC.md

 .TYPE integration

 .REQUIRED-BY @SEC-LSM-MGR.HRQ-R-CON-PRO

+.PRECONDITION
 .REQUIRED-BY @SEC-LSM-MGR.PRO-U-VAL-APP-PER

-.PRECONDITION

 .PROCEDURE

-1. Run the command `sec-lsm-manager-cmd permission p1` and check it that and check it that does not return an error but a valid acknowledge
+1. Run the command `sec-lsm-manager-cmd permission p1` and check that it does not return an error but a valid acknowledge
 2. Run the command `sec-lsm-manager-cmd permission $(head -c 1024 /dev/zero | tr '\0' x)`
    and check it that does not return an error but a valid acknowledge
 3. Run the command `sec-lsm-manager-cmd permission p` and check it that